 The Forest Temple and the Water Temple respectively were originally planned as The Wind Temple and The Ice Temple.
 The medallion designs reflect this.
 It's more apparent in Ganon's Tower, as the forest section has fans all over, and the water section is completely ice and snow.

-Word of Dante: Fans seem to be annoyingly insistent that each Iron Knuckle enemy is in canon a brainwashed Gerudo girl thanks to Nabooru's face appearing inside all of them.
-The polygon model has her face inside because one Iron Knuckle is revealed in-game to actually be her inside a suit of armor, and there was no point in the artists rendering a separate model for the other Iron Knuckles (who in canon are empty suits animated by evil magic) without it.
+Some fans seem to be very insistent that each Iron Knuckle enemy is in canon a brainwashed Gerudo girl, citing the fact that Nabooru's face appears inside all of them (this can be seen by clipping through them in 1st-person view).
+The polygon model has her face inside because one Iron Knuckle is revealed in-game to actually be her inside a suit of armor, and there was no point in the artists rendering a separate model for the other Iron Knuckles (who in canon are empty suits animated by evil magic) without it since it's never meant to be exposed.
+It should be noted that the face is gone on all other Iron Knuckles in the 3DS version.